-2.6 POTENTIAL IMPACTS OF THE PROJECT 2.6.1 SOCIO-ECONOMIC The potential social impacts are anticipated to be of low significance, and those that may transpire shall be confined within the EPL sites, these potential impacts may include the following: - Potential to unearth, damage or destroy undiscovered heritage remains - Minor disruption to the residents within the EPLs, including some increase in noise levels and dust arising from drilling and vehicle use - Some jobs will be created as a result of the project, and - There will be economic benefits due to increased investment and investor confidence in the Namibian minerals sector.
-2.6.2 The environment The potential environmental impacts are anticipated to be of minor significance, and those that may occur shall be contained within the EPL sites, these potential impacts may include the following: - Some potential vegetation loss due to possible tracks creation - Minor risk of loss of contaminant of hydrocarbon, chemical or drill fluids from exploration activities potentially leading to localised ground contamination.
-3 CONSIDERATION OF ALTERNATIVES Best practice environmental assessment methodology calls for consideration and assessment of alternatives to the proposed project.
-In project such as these ones, it is difficult to identify alternatives to satisfy the need of the proposed project; the activities shall be specific to the EPLs which were granted by the MME on the 16th May 2019.
+2.6 POTENTIAL IMPACTS OF THE PROJECT 2.6.1 SOCIO-ECONOMIC The potential social impacts are anticipated to be of low significance, and those that may transpire shall be confined within the EPL site, these potential impacts may include the following: - Potential to unearth, damage or destroy undiscovered heritage remains - Minor disruption to the residents of the farms within the EPL, including some increase in noise levels and dust arising from drilling and vehicle use - Some jobs will be created as a result of the project; and - There will be economic benefits due to increased investment and investor confidence in the Namibian minerals sector.
+2.6.2 ENVIRONMENTAL The potential environmental impacts are anticipated to be of minor significance, and those that may occur shall be contained within the EPL site, these potential impacts may include the following: - Some potential vegetation loss due to possible tracks creation; - Potential use of resources, including surface and groundwater; and - Minor risk of loss of contaminant of hydrocarbon, chemical or drill fluids from exploration activities potentially leading to localised ground contamination.
+3 CONSIDERATION OF ALTERNATIVES Best practice environmental assessment methodology calls for consideration and assessment of alternatives to a proposed project.
+In a project such as this one, it is difficult to identify alternatives to satisfy the need of the proposed project; the activities shall be specific to the EPL 7402, which was granted by the MME on the 20th of February 2020.
 During the assessment, alternatives will take the form of a consideration of optimisation and efficiency to reduce potential effects e.g. different types of technology or operations, route access and exploration methods.
 4 THE ENVIRONMENTAL ASSESSMENT PROCESS This EIA, conducted by ECC, is undertaken in terms of the Environmental Management Act, 2007 and its regulations.
-The process followed in this EIA is set out in the flowchart in FIGURE 22 below.
+The process followed in this EIA is set out in the flowchart in Figure 2.